Classroom presentations

 Teachers and other educational leaders are required to register online for tours and in-class presentations.

 Once we receive your registration, staff will be in touch to arrange the tour or in-class presentation.
 Tours and presentations are scheduled based on staff availability.
-Participating schools must be within Guelph’s city boundary.
+Participating schools and groups must be within Guelph’s city boundary.
 A tour or presentation request is not confirmed until staff have issued a confirmation email.

 For more information